bfrgoncalves/NeighbourGenes/README.md

 =========

 * `-i` Input fasta file -> Single or multiple fasta file to be used as query for the BLASTp searches
-* `-t` Directory to look for -> Directory to be looked for inside ftp://ftp.ncbi.nlm.nih.gov/genomes/ .
+* `-t` Directory to look for -> Directory to look for inside ftp://ftp.ncbi.nlm.nih.gov/genomes/ .
 Example: `/Bacteria_DRAFT`
 * `-b` Target bacteria name -> Specie to be searched on the ftp://ftp.ncbi.nlm.nih.gov/genomes/ and to be used as reference for the BLASTp searches
 * `-r` Target directory for downloaded files -> Directory were all files downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/ will be placed
 * `-f` File type to be downloaded -> file extension to be downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/.
 Currently only .faa is supported